vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 regression for distinct and equal sequence values across tracks.
 The full build and all 20 CTest targets pass without warnings.

+### Declare a region's source range once

+Remove 21 duplicate range assignments across 17 format synth builders.
+Each affected region immediately supplies the same range through its sole source annotation call, which already records the durable range even without a source map.
+The source call is now its single definition.
+This removes 19 production lines without adding a builder API.
+The full build and all 20 CTest targets pass, including range derivation with annotations disabled and format source inspection coverage.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,